Leasing Round 4

-Estimated to take between 9 and 12 months, the HRA assessment is undertaken by The Crown Estate in its role as a Competent Authority, and considers the possible impacts of Round 4 on the network of protected areas covering the UK's most valuable species and habitats.
+Estimated to take between nine and 12 months, the HRA assessment is undertaken by The Crown Estate in its role as a Competent Authority, and considers the possible impacts of Round 4 on the network of protected areas covering the UK's most valuable species and habitats.
 Learn more about the Round 4 HRA process.

 Our objectives for Leasing Round 4